tlhunter/game-of-life/README.md

 playablezone.
 * `goal = { x: 0, y: 0 };` - This moves the goal.
 * `loadLevel(10);` - This loads a specific level.
-* `godLoadAllLevels();` - This loads each level in order, to build the list of introduced library items.
 * `deadzones = [{x:0,y:0,width:20,height:20}];` - This sets all Dead Zones.
 * `playables = [{x:0,y:0,width:20,height:20}];` - This sets all Playable Zones.
 * `godExport();` - This command will export all the level data you need in order